-The average premium for a home older than 30 years is more than 60% more expensive than the average rate for a newly constructed home.
-Expect to pay at least $1,400 a year for homeowners insurance and use this data as a jumping-off point in your search; because myriad factors go into home insurance rates, the profile used in our methodology may not align with yours.
+The average premium for a home older than 30 years is 75% more expensive than the average rate for a newly constructed home.
+Expect to pay at least $1,600 a year for homeowners insurance and use this data as a jumping-off point in your search; because myriad factors go into home insurance rates, the profile used in our methodology may not align with yours.

 |Age of Home||Average Annual Premium||Monthly Premium||% Difference|